 The content on your website should back up your claims.
 You can add a video, which is a trust-building element.
 A video where your team members talk about their deep understanding of the problems is best.
 They not only build trust but a personal connection with the person.

 Beyond the basic elements, your website must address the major technical hurdles.

 In 2018, Google announced they would use mobile websites rather than desktops for indexing and ranking.
 If you haven’t optimized your site for mobile, you are lagging.

 Security and Privacy are another bigger concern.
 After Facebook stumbles with its online safety, consumers focus more on their personal information.
 For a secure website, you must have an https site.
 This means your data are encrypted, and you are safe.

 Search Engine Optimization

 Google has the greatest power today.
 Online is Google’s home, and we are just living in it.

-So, from small business owner to bigger companies, the chief concern needs to be optimizing for Google.
+So, from small business owners to bigger companies, the chief concern needs to be optimizing for Google.
 At the same time, you can’t forget about your customers and optimizing your site for them.

 The first thing you need to do is the SEO of your website.
-We have already discussed SEO and also the mistakes you might be doing during SEO.
+We have already discussed SEO and also the mistakes you might be making during SEO.

-Two things you should be more focused are:
+Two things you should be more focused on are: